IE-bank-team/ie-bank-infrastructure/modules/logic/workflow/README.md

 ### Parameter: `workflowTriggers`

-The definitions for uno or more triggers that instantiate your workflow.
-You can define more than uno trigger, but only with the Workflow Definition Language, not visually through the Logic Apps Designer.
+The definitions for one or more triggers that instantiate your workflow.
+You can define more than one trigger, but only with the Workflow Definition Language, not visually through the Logic Apps Designer.

 - Required: No
 - Type: object